Lansdale Hospital Community Benefit Report

-LH maintains a generous charity care policy providing a significant amount of services without charge or at amounts less than its established rates to patients who are unable to pay for their care.
-Here is information about our financial assistance policy.
+LH maintains a generous financial assistance policy providing a significant amount of services without charge or at amounts less than its established rates to patients who are unable to pay for their care.
+Visit Abington Health’s Financial Assistance Program webpage for more information.

 Through its emergency department, LH ensures access to care for all persons 24 hours per day, seven days per week and 365 days per year.
 The Hospital maintains an open medical staf, with privileges available to all qualified physicians.

 A variety of primary care and specialty clinics and programs are available for those who do not have the financial means to access care through a private physician office.
 Here is a complete listing of clinics and programs, and their locations.